 About Fitbit, Inc.

 Fitbit is counting on you to step up and step out to get in shape.
 The company's wrist-worn fitness tracking devices are some of the most popular in the emerging fitness market.
 Its line of devices track steps, calories burned, and duration of activity.
 Other measurements taken by the spectrum of Fitbit devices include sleep duration and quality, heart rate, and distance and route.
 All Fitbit devices sync with computers and some sync with apps on mobile devices to show feedback.
-More than 45,000 stores carry Fitbits including Best Buy, Target, and Dick's Sporting Goods, as does Amazon.com.
-The company also sells devices through corporate wellness programs.
+More than 39,000 stores carry Fitbits including Best Buy, Target, and Dick's Sporting Goods, as does Amazon.com.
+The company also sells devices directly to consumers and through corporate wellness programs.
+Most of Fitbit’s revenue is from the US.

 The company offers premium services, for which customers pay extra.
 They include virtual coaching through customized fitness plans and interactive video-based exercise on mobile devices and computers.
 The company's open application programming interface (API) allows third-party developers to create health and fitness apps for Fitbit's platform.

-About 60% of Fitbit's sales come from the US, with about 25% from the Europe, Africa, and Middle East region, and 7% each from the Asia/Pacific region and the Americas excluding the US.
+Fitbit relies on the US for about 60% of its sales, with about 25% from the Europe, Africa, and Middle East region, and 10% each from the Asia/Pacific region and the Americas excluding the US.

 Sales and Marketing

-Fitbit sells mainly through several distributors and some 45,000 retail stores, which often have dedicated displays.
-Best Buy and Amazon.com account for 10% or more of sales each.
+Fitbit sells mainly through several distributors and some 39,000 retail stores, which often have dedicated displays.
+The company’s five largest retailers and distributors account for more than 40% of sales, with its two largest D&H Distributing and Amazon.com accounting for 10% or more of sales each.
 The company also gets about 10% of sales through its website.

 199 FREMONT ST FL 14